"When Your Heart Rules Your Head"

 When a depressed and suicidal patient comes into Med after trying to end his wife's suffering from her illness, Dr. Choi believes that the right thing to do is turn the patient into PD.
 While Noah, who disagrees, does the unthinkable as he helps the patient end his life.
 But in this case, while Noah wasn't turned into PD for his actions, Choi decides to let him go.

-Meanwhile, Halstead is put in a situation with April, who believes that their patient is the perfect fit for his trial, but barely makes the mark.
-That is until Halstead gives the patient fluids and decides that he's fit for his practice.
-While Dr. Charles continues to fight for custody for his daughter to not move to Arizona, Anna visits with Natalie and, while asking for birth control but instead learns that she's pregnant.
+Meanwhile, Halstead is put in a situation with April, who believes their patient is the perfect fit for his trial but barely makes the mark.
+That is until Halstead gives the patient fluids and decides he's fit for his practice.
+While Dr. Charles continues to fight for custody for his daughter to not move to Arizona, Anna visits with Natalie and, while asking for birth control instead, learns that she's pregnant.

 Overall, I give this episode an 8.5/10.